kostia/kick-it/README.md

   Import project ZIP:        kick-it -i PATH_TO_ZIP [-p PROJECT_NAME] Help and version:          kick-it [-hv]

-    -c, --local-scrival              Use local repo for Infopark Scrival gem -k, --local-kickstarter          Use local repo for Infopark Kickstarter gem -l, --local                      Use local repos for all Infopark gems -f, --force                      Skip all confirmations (assume as confirmed) -q, --quiet                      Minimize the output
+    -c, --local-scrival              Use local repo for Scrival gem -k, --local-scrival-kickstarter  Use local repo for Scrival Kickstarter gem -l, --local                      Use local repos for all Infopark gems -f, --force                      Skip all confirmations (assume as confirmed) -q, --quiet                      Minimize the output